Convergence of de Finetti's mixing measure in latent structure models for observed exchangeable sequences

 Mixtures of product distributions are a powerful device for learning about heterogeneity within data populations.
 In this class of latent structure models, de Finetti's mixing measure plays the central role for describing the uncertainty about the latent parameters representing heterogeneity.
 In this paper posterior contraction theorems for de Finetti's mixing measure arising from finite mixtures of product distributions will be established, under the setting the number of exchangeable sequences of observed variables increases while sequence length(s) may be either fixed or varied.
 The role of both the number of sequences and the sequence lengths will be carefully examined.
 In order to obtain concrete rates of convergence, a first-order identifiability theory for finite mixture models and a family of sharp inverse bounds for mixtures of product distributions will be developed via a harmonic analysis of such latent structure models.
 This theory is applicable to broad classes of probability kernels composing the mixture model of product distributions for both continuous and discrete domain $\Xfrak$.
 Examples of interest include the case the probability kernel is only weakly identifiable in the sense of~\cite{ho2016convergence}, the case where the kernel is itself a mixture distribution as in hierarchical models, and the case the kernel may not have a density with respect to a dominating measure on an abstract domain $\Xfrak$ such as Dirichlet processes.

-\paragraph{Acknowledgement} The authors are grateful for funding support provided by the National Science Foundation and the Toyota Research Institute.
-We would like to sincerely thank Xianghong Chen, Danqing He and Qingtang Su for valuable discussions on materials in Section \ref{sec:fourieranalysis}.
-We also thank Judith Rousseau and Nhat Ho for helpful comments related to this work.
+\paragraph{Acknowledgement} The authors are grateful for the support provided by NSF Grants DMS-1351362, DMS-2015361 and the Toyota Research Institute.
+We would like to sincerely thank Xianghong Chen, Danqing He and Qingtang Su for valuable discussions, and Judith Rousseau and Nhat Ho for helpful comments.
+We also thank the anonymous referees and associate editor for valuable comments and suggestions.